Real Sociedad wins 2020 Copa del Rey; 2021 final in 2 weeks

 Even if the next final is in only two weeks' time.

-Sociedad ended a three-decade title drought on Saturday when it beat fierce Basque rival Athletic Bilbao 1-0 in the delayed 2020 cup final in Spain.
+Sociedad ended a three-decade title drought on Saturday when it beat fierce Basque rival Athletic Bilbao 1-0 in the delayed 2020 cup final held in Seville.
 Bilbao will have another shot in just two weeks when it plays Barcelona in the 2021 edition of the Copa del Rey final.

 Mikel Oyarzabal scored the only goal of an intense, scrappy contest dominated by defense.
 The Spain striker drilled his penalty kick into the right corner in the 63rd minute after Iñigo Martínez fouled Portu Portugués in the box following a precise pass by Mikel Merino.